Trump says UN North Korea sanctions are 'not a big deal'

 These vessels have been spotted entering North Korean ports with their transponders turned off in violation of international law, Billingslea said.
 They have then been seen loading cargo such as coal, sailing to a Russian port where the coal is offloaded and then put on a vessel bound for China.

-Thornton said greater international cooperation in enforcing existing sanctions and applying pressure will be crucial to Secretary of State Rex Tillerson's "peaceful pressure" campaign to isolate North Korea diplomatically and economically to force them to the negotiating table.
+Thornton said greater international cooperation in enforcing existing sanctions and applying pressure will be crucial to Tillerson's "peaceful pressure" campaign to isolate North Korea diplomatically and economically to force them to the negotiating table.

 It's already yielding some successes, she said, pointing to the Philippines announcing it will cut all trade, and other countries, including Mexico and Egypt, taking steps to scale back links to Pyongyang.
 And she pointed to new UN sanctions, pushed through by the US.